-Exchange-traded funds are a popular way to build a simple and low-cost diverse portfolio.
-There are many investing benefits to ETFs, which is why they’ve grown in popularity both for D.I.Y. investors and for more traditional money managers.
+Exchange-traded funds (ETFs) are a popular way to build a simple and low-cost diverse portfolio.
+There are many investing benefits to ETFs, which is why they’ve grown in popularity both for DIY investors and for more traditional money managers.

-If you’re looking to invest a lump of money for a long-term investment goal, then ETFs may be a good investment strategy.
-Let’s understand how ETFs work, how they get traded, and what their pros and cons are.
+ETFs may be a good investment strategy if you’re looking to invest a lump of money for a long-term investment goal.
+Let’s understand how ETFs work, how they get traded, and their advantages and disadvantages.

 What Are the Benefits of ETFs?

-ETFs have become more and more popular in recent years, especially with the rise of online brokerages allowing people to easily buy and sell them.
+Exchange-traded funds (ETFs) have become increasingly popular in recent years, especially with the rise of online brokerages allowing people to buy and sell them quickly.